datimson/ElevatorCompany/README.md

 2. Passenger summons lift on level 6 to go down.
 A passenger on level 4 summons the lift to go down.
 They both choose L1.
 3. Passenger 1 summons lift to go up from L2.
 Passenger 2 summons lift to go down from L4.
 Passenger 1 chooses to go to L6.
 Passenger 2 chooses to go to Ground Floor
 4. Passenger 1 summons lift to go up from Ground.
 They choose L5.
 Passenger 2 summons lift to go down from L4.
 Passenger 3 summons lift to go down from L10.
 Passengers 2 and 3 choose to travel to Ground.

+### Implementation Decisions

+#### Definition of Optimal
+The lift should travel in the same direction to the highest or lowest floor for any summons or passenger before changing direction, and collect any passengers along the way who also want to travel in the same direction.

+#### 0 is considered Bottom/Ground Floor